nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-5.md

 ## BFS and DFS traversal for binary trees
 To see a similar implementation of BFS and DFS traversal for binary trees, please refer to the [Binary-Trees]({{'/2018/08/16/algorithms-in-kotlin-6/' | relative_url}}) tutorial.
+Note that the binary tree traversal algorithm doesn't need to have a map to mark visited nodes.

 ## Stacks and Queues